Lou Reed: Death, legacy, and honors

 His widow, Laurie Anderson, said his last days were peaceful, and described him as a "prince and a fighter".
-David Byrne, Patti Smith, David Bowie, Morrissey, Iggy Pop, Courtney Love, Lenny Kravitz, and many others also paid tribute to Reed.
+David Byrne, Patti Smith, David Bowie, Morrissey, Miley Cyrus, Iggy Pop, Courtney Love, Lenny Kravitz, and many others also paid tribute to Reed.
 Former Velvet Underground members Moe Tucker and John Cale made statements on Reed's death, and those from outside the music industry paid their respects such as Cardinal Gianfranco Ravasi.

 On October 27, 2013, the day of Reed's death, Pearl Jam dedicated their song "Man of the Hour" to him at their show in Baltimore and then played "I'm Waiting for the Man".
-On the day of his death, the Killers dedicated their rendition of "Pale Blue Eyes" to Reed at the Life Is Beautiful festival in Las Vegas.
+On the same day, The Killers dedicated their rendition of "Pale Blue Eyes" to Reed at the Life Is Beautiful festival in Las Vegas.
 My Morning Jacket performed a cover of "Oh!
 Sweet Nuthin'" in California, while Arctic Monkeys performed "Walk on the Wild Side" in Liverpool.
 That same night, Phish opened their show in Hartford, Connecticut, with the Velvet Underground's "Rock & Roll".
+Lana Del Rey has said that Reed was supposed to record backing vocals on her single, "Brooklyn Baby", on the day of his death.
 On November 14, 2013, a three-hour public memorial was held near Lincoln Center's Paul Milstein Pool and Terrace.
 Billed as "New York: Lou Reed at Lincoln Center", the ceremony featured favorite Reed recordings selected by family and friends.
 On March 14, 2014, Richard Barone and Alejandro Escovedo produced and hosted the first full-scale tribute to Lou Reed at the SXSW Music Festival in Austin, Texas, with over twenty international acts performing Reed's music.

 Reed's estate was valued at $30 million, $20 million of which accrued after his death.
 He left everything to his wife and his sister.

 Reed's induction into the Rock and Roll Hall of Fame as a solo artist was announced on December 16, 2014.
 He was inducted by Patti Smith at a ceremony in Cleveland on April 18, 2015.
 In 2017, Lou Reed: A Life was published by the Rolling Stone critic Anthony DeCurtis.